nahobbs5/AzureActiveDirectoryDemo/README.md

 ### 7. Connect Client VM to the Domain

-Join the Client VM to the lab.local domain.
+1. Join the Client VM to the lab.local domain.
-Connect to Client-VM using Bastion.
+2. Connect to Client-VM using Bastion.
-Set the DNS server to the Domain Controller’s private IP address:
+3. Set the DNS server to the Domain Controller’s private IP address:
-Open Control Panel > Network and Sharing Center > Change adapter settings.
+4. Open Control Panel > Network and Sharing Center > Change adapter settings.
-Right-click the network adapter > Properties > Select Internet Protocol Version 4 (TCP/IPv4) > Properties.
+5. Right-click the network adapter > Properties > Select Internet Protocol Version 4 (TCP/IPv4) > Properties.
-Set Preferred DNS server to the DC-VM’s private IP (e.g., 10.0.1.4).
+6. Set Preferred DNS server to the DC-VM’s private IP (e.g., 10.0.1.4).
-Join the domain:
+7. Join the domain:
-Go to Control Panel > System and Security > System > Change settings > Change.
+8. Go to Control Panel > System and Security > System > Change settings > Change.
-Select Domain and enter lab.local.
+9. Select Domain and enter lab.local.
-Provide domain admin credentials (e.g., lab.local\azureadmin).
+10. Provide domain admin credentials (e.g., lab.local\azureadmin).
-Restart the Client VM to apply changes.
+11. Restart the Client VM to apply changes.

-Verification
+### 8. Verification

-Log in to the Client VM with a domain account (e.g., lab.local\azureadmin).
+1. Log in to the Client VM with a domain account (e.g., lab.local\azureadmin).

-Open a Command Prompt and run:
+2. Open a Command Prompt and run:

-nltest /dsgetdc:lab.local
+`nltest /dsgetdc:lab.local`

-Verify the output shows the Domain Controller details.
+3. Verify the output shows the Domain Controller details.

 ## Part 3: Exploring Active Directory